CharlieDigital/chrlschn/src/content/blog/2023/interviews-age-of-ai-ditch-leetcode-try-code-reviews-instead.md

 A while back, I had the opportunity to participate in an interview which was structured around *reviewing code* rather than writing code.
 It was a revelation.
 Rather than focus on coding exercises, using code reviews as interview can be a better way to evaluate software engineering candidates.

+To me, the code review approach felt more like a sandbox within which I could fully express my experience rather than merely a puzzle.
+It feels like this approach allows an interviewer to measure for more "range" since a code review can have *multiple objectives* (performance, security, correctness, best practices, etc.) and therefore allows better stratification of candidate skill and experience.

+Leetcode typically has only two objectives: does it work?
+Is it the most performant implementation?
+The puzzles aren't designed to measure real world knowledge.
+For example, performance is usually only relevant to the code and not to the system level interactions whereas a code review can incorporate a database schema as well where a candidate can express system level optimizations like index design and so on.

 ----

 ## 8 Reasons to consider code review as interview